 In 1964 the Bambis from Austria hit with Mini-kini-Baby.
 The lyrics were similar: a guy is telling his girlfriend, you can wear a Mini-Kini, but only when we´re alone…

-Lyrically this German version stays pretty close to the original:
+Lyrically, this stays pretty close to the original:

 The story follows a young Trinidadian man in search of a wife.
 In each of the verses, the young man asks his father for permission to marry a different woman, only to be told he can’t marry the girl as “The girl is your sister but your mamma don’t know”.
 However, the tables are turned during the last verse, where the young man’s mother tells him that “Your daddy ain’t your daddy, but your daddy don’t know”, clearing the path for him to marry any of the girls.
 (Wikipedia)